shdubsh/puppet-control/README.md

 Warning
 ---
 This code is in early development.
-Things could change at any time.
+Things could change or break at any time.

 Requirements
 ---